SaniaArjomand/Pathrise/README.md

 **"The main goal of your analysis is to derive insights around if a fellow will ultimately be placed at a company and how long until a placement can be expected."**

 Visit the pathrise website to read more about this project: [Pathrise Official Website](https://www.pathrise.com/)

-**Pathrise Objectives**

-The project has two main objectives:
-1.Classification: Will a fellow be placed?
-2.Regression: How long will it take the fellow to be placed?

 This project consists of following stages:
 1.Importing all necessary packages